riscv-admin/sig-soft-cpu/TG/CX/CHARTER.md

 # Composable Extensions (CX) Task Group Charter

-## Executive Summary

-This Charter governs the TG for a Composable Extensions (CX) framework enabling robust composition of multiple independently authored composable custom extensions, alongside legacy custom extensions, conflict-free in one RISC-V system.

-By multiplexing the custom opcode space, and adopting common software and hardware interop interfaces, CX can provide *uniform* extension naming, discovery, and versioning, error handling, state context management, extension hardware module reuse, and stable software binaries for each target system -- all without a central management authority.

-## Introduction - the custom extensions reuse problem

-RISC-V reserves the custom-\* opcode space, enabling anyone to create new custom extensions and their software libraries.
-However, composition of multiple extensions is unobtainable because RISC-V custom extensions are unmanaged, lacking standards or uniformity; the use of one extension in a system often precludes use of another extension because they may have conflicting custom instructions, or incompatible means of extension discovery, versioning, state management, etc. This leads to disjoint solution silos and fragmentation of the RISC-V ecosystem.

-## Objectives

-The Composable Extensions (CX) Task Group(s) will specify ISA extensions and software (API, ABI) and hardware (logic interface, metadata) interfaces enabling independent creation of extensible processors, composable extensions, extension libraries, and extension hardware, that compose readily and harmoniously.
-The deliverables of the TG should achieve the following objectives:

-*CX Multiplexing:* Operationally, a *CX Mux* extension, and CX API and ABI, enable software to *discover* that a CX is available, to *select* it and to *select* its current CX *state context*, to *issue* its custom *CX instructions*, and to *signal* errors; and then discover that another CX is available, select it, issue its instructions, and so forth.

-*CX State Contexts:* CX instructions may access the current CX's current state context.
-CX instructions are the only means to access CX state.
-A CX state context may also have *CX-scoped* CSRs *(CXRs)*, accessed by uniform CXR instructions.
-There may be any number of state contexts, per CX, per system, with an arbitrary, dynamic, software managed hart-to-CX-context mapping.
-A privileged access control mechanism will efficiently grant/deny access to CX contexts by less privileged software.
-In such systems, stateful CXs require a uniform method for OS CX context management.

-*Modular Hardware:* CX-compliant extensions should be implementable in self-contained logic known as a *CX Unit* that attaches to a CPU implementation using a specified *CX Unit (CXU) logic interface (CXU-LI)*.
-Each CXU implements one or more CXs.
-In response to a CX instruction, a CPU delegates the instruction to the hart's currently selected CX within the CXU.
-In general, a DAG of CPUs and CXUs should be automatically composable in a single system, providing the advantages of reuse and portability at the logic level.

-## Tenets

-Further to the objectives, the CX TG should be guided these tenets when defining the extension: composability, conflict-freedom, decentralization, stable binaries, composable hardware, uniformity (of scope, naming, discovery, versioning, error signaling, state management, access control), frugality, security, and longevity.
-In particular:
+Reuse of multiple custom extensions is rare, in part because extensions may conflict in use of custom instructions and CSRs, and because there is no common programming model or API for discovering, using, and managing such extensions.
+This leads to disjoint solution silos and ecosystem fragmentation.
+This TG will fix this.

+The TG will specify an ISA extension (CX ISA) plus interop interface standards (CX API, CX ABI, and CX Unit logic interface (CXU-LI)) that enable practical reuse, within a system, of multiple, independently authored composable custom extensions (CXs), CX libraries, and CX unit cores, remaining backwards compatible with legacy custom extensions.

+* *CX ISA* extension provides CX multiplexing (muxing), CX access control, and CX state context management.

+  * *CX muxing* enables multiple CXs to coexist within a system, conflict free;
+    software selects the hart’s CX and CX state context, prior to issuing that CX’s custom instructions and accessing its custom CSRs.

+  * *CX access control* enables priv code to grant/deny unpriv code access to specific CXs / state contexts.

+  * *CX state context management* enables an OS to virtualize and multiprogram any CX / state context.

+* *CX API* provides CX libraries with a uniform CX programming model, including CX naming, discovery, versioning, state management, and error handling.

+* *CX ABI* ensures correct nested library composition via disciplined save/restore of the CX mux selection.

+* *CXU logic interface* is an optional interop interface standard enabling reuse of modular CXU hardware via automated composition of a DAG of CPUs and CXUs into one system.
+With CXU-LI, each CXU implements one or more CXs, and, in response to a CX instruction, muxing delegates it to the selected CX/CXU.

+The TG specifications should aim to balance these design tenets:

-1. *Composability:* The behavior of a CX or CX library does not change when used with other CXs.
+1. *Composability:* The behavior of a CX or CX library does not change when used alongside other CXs.

-2. *Conflict-freedom:* Any CX may use the *CX subset* of the custom-\* opcode instructions, without conflict with other CXs or ordinary (legacy) non-CX custom extensions.

-3. *Decentralization:* Anyone may define or use a CX without coordination with others, and without resort to a central authority.
+2. *Decentralization:* Anyone may define or use a CX without coordination with others, and without resort to a central authority.

-4. *Stable binaries:* CX library *binaries* compose without rewriting, recompilation or relinking.
+3. *Stable binaries:* CX library *binaries* compose without rewriting, recompilation or relinking.

-5. *Composable hardware:* Adding a CXU to a system does not require internal modification of CPU or CXU implementations.
-A CXU *may be* implemented in a nonproprietary HDL such as Verilog.
+4. *Composable hardware:* Adding a CXU to a system does not require modification of other CPUs or CXUs.

-6. *Uniformity:* of *scope:* at least: instructions may access integer registers and may be stateful; of *naming, discovery, versioning:*
-CX software has a uniform means to discover if specific CX or CX version is available.

-7. *Frugality:* Prefer simpler induced hardware and shorter code paths.
+5. *Frugality:* Prefer simpler induced hardware and shorter code paths.

-8. *Security:* The specifications include a vulnerability assessment and do not facilitate new side channel attacks.
+6. *Security:* The specifications include a vulnerability assessment and do not facilitate new side channel attacks.

-9. *Longevity:* The specifications define how each interface may be versioned over decades, and incorporate mechanisms to improve forwards compatibility.
+7. *Longevity:* The specifications define how each interface may be versioned over decades, and incorporate mechanisms to improve forwards compatibility.

-### Deliverables

-The TG should deliver a specification or specifications for the following:

-1. *CX-Mux-ISA* defines new ISA specs for: a.
-CX multiplexing and error signaling (unpriv); b.
-CX access control (priv).

-2. *CX-State-ISA* defines new (per each CX) ISA specs for: a.
-CXR instructions (unpriv); b.
-CX State Context CXRs (priv).

-3. *CX-SW* defines: a.
-CX-API: CX Runtime API for uniform software access to CXs. b.
-CX-ABI: application binary interface governing disciplined use of CX-\*-ISA.

-4. *CX-HW* defines *optional* specs for: a.
-CXU-LI: reusable CX unit logic interface which may be extendable to a NoC; b.
-CXU-MD: metadata format describing systems, CPUs, CXUs, and NoC to enable automatic composition of CPU + CXU complexes.

 ### Acceptance criteria